-The Burmese python is a huge snake that’s normally native to Asia.
-But, they’ve started to colonize certain areas in Florida.
-But how did they get there, and how come they’re thriving there, even though they’re thousands of miles away from their natural ecological range?
+The Burmese python is a huge snake that’s native to Asia.
+However, these powerful constrictor snakes have started to colonize certain parts of Florida.
+So, how did they get there, and why are they thriving in an area that’s thousands of miles away from their natural ecological range?

-Scientists and hunters want to cull their population.
-They’re a major threat to the natural ecosystem of the Everglades, and are putting endangered species at risk.
+Scientists and hunters want to cull the population of Burmese pythons.
+These snakes are a major threat to the natural ecosystem of the Everglades, and are putting endangered species at risk.
 So far, they have had some success, but exact population figures remain unknown.
-It’s unclear how much work remains to be done.

 Burmese Python in Florida Facts